New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 How do you secure agent tool use?

-Use PolicyLayer to enforce YAML policies on every tool call.
-Define an explicit allowlist of permitted tools (fail-closed), constrain arguments to safe values, set rate limits, and monitor via audit logs.
+Route it through PolicyLayer, which evaluates every tool call against a JSON policy before it executes.
+Define an explicit allowlist of permitted tools (default deny), constrain arguments to safe values, set quota limits, and monitor via audit logs.

 What is MCP's role in tool use?